Show All Answers

 MDT members meet monthly to review cases and determine if additional resources are needed, such as investigative, medical, or mental health services.
 MDT members also discuss language and cultural concerns.

-Due to the high level of security within the Justice Center, prisoners or individuals in custody are not exposed to the general public.
+Due to the high level of security within the Justice Center, individuals in custody are not exposed to the general public.
 Designated hallways and elevators are used to transport these individuals from location to location within the Justice Center, reducing the possibility of a child seeing or being exposed to possible offenders.

 All entry points to the CAC are locked with badge-authorized access only.

-Typically, families are referred to the Crime Victims’ Center (CVC) for initial services.
+Families are referred to the Crime Victims’ Center (CVC) for initial services.
 The CVC offers individual and group counseling for victims of crime at no cost.
 The CVC also provides off-site counseling in Oxford, Phoenixville, Kennett Square, Coatesville, and several schools in the community.

 Another available resource is the Chester County Mental Health/Intellectual & Developmental Disabilities Department, which oversees publicly funded mental health services for children and adults, including those on medical assistance and without insurance.
 In Pennsylvania, any child with a disability qualifies for medical assistance regardless of parental income.